• Home

 Information

 We hope that everyone has been keeping safe and healthy!
-The faculty, staff, students, administration, and alumni of the California State University, Long Beach would like to cordially invite you to attend the 31st Annual Jack Howe Memorial, hosted by the CSULB “Beach Forensics” Program on Saturday, September 30–Monday October 2, 2023.
+The faculty, staff, students, administration, and alumni of the California State University, Long Beach would like to cordially invite you to attend the 33rd Annual Jack Howe Memorial Speech and Debate Tournament, hosted by the CSULB “Beach Forensics” Program on Saturday, September 20–Monday September 22, 2025.
+Please note that the 22nd is for Public Forum and TOC LD elimination rounds only to be held at the tournament hotel.
+As in past years, we will offer Public Forum and 3 divisions of LD debate in addition to the TOC/ NIETOC Individual Events categories.
+This year we have limited space because the USU ( Union) is not in function this year.

 Attendees should download the CSULB mobile App HERE